Benign prostatic hyperplasia

 Hyperplasia is a general medical term referring to an abnormal increase in cells.
 Benign prostatic hyperplasia (BPH) is noncancerous cell growth of the prostate gland.
 It is the most common noncancerous form of cell growth in men and usually begins with microscopic nodules in younger men.
 BPH is not a precancerous condition and does not lead to prostate cancer.

 The prostate gland is an organ that surrounds the urinary urethra in men.
 It secretes fluid that mixes with sperm to make semen.
 The urethra carries urine from the bladder and sperm from the testes to the penis.

 As BPH progresses, it can lead to enlargement of the prostate gland.
-About half of men with BPH go on to develop an actual overall increase in the size of the prostate.
-As BPH progresses, it can squeeze the urinary tube (urethra), causing urinary symptoms.
+The enlarged prostate can squeeze the urinary tube (urethra), causing urinary symptoms.
 These urinary difficulties are part of a group of symptoms called collectively lower urinary tract symptoms (LUTS).

 The Prostate Gland